manjotmb20/Rdatasets/doc/Stat2Data/rst/Orings.rst

 Details
 ~~~~~~~

-The space shuttle Challenger explodes shortly after liftoff in 1987.
+The space shuttle Challenger exploded shortly after liftoff in 1987.
 The
 subsequent investigation focused on the failure of O-ring seals, which
 allowed liquid hydrogen and oxygen to mix and explode.
 These failures
 might be related to temperature at the launch site which was near